lumi2021/lumiOS-legacy-1/README.md

 x86_64 Kernel and Operating System.

-Basically my experiments with OS dev, doens't expect windows 11 2.
+Basically my experiments with OS dev, does not expect windows 11 2.

 ## Development Roadmap: